ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 streams, otherwise communicated by the WT_MAX_STREAM_DATA capsule (see
 {{WT_MAX_STREAM_DATA}}).
-The default value for the SETTINGS_WEBTRANSPORT_INITIAL_MAX_STREAM_DATA_BIDI parameter is "0", indicating that the endpoint will send WT_MAX_STREAM_DATA capsules for each stream within each individual WebTransport session before its peer is allowed to send any stream data on those streams.
+The default value for the SETTINGS_WEBTRANSPORT_INITIAL_MAX_STREAM_DATA_BIDI parameter is "0", indicating that the endpoint needs to send WT_MAX_STREAM_DATA capsules for each stream within each individual WebTransport session before its peer is allowed to send any stream data on those streams.

 Note that this limit applies to all WebTransport streams on all sessions that use the HTTP/2 connection on which this SETTING is sent.